 If the two population have the same median, we would expect about half of observation in each of the two samples to be above the common median and about hlf to be low.

 Under the Ho the two population median are equal, we may estimate the common parameter by estimating. the median of the sample values by combining two samples of size (n1 + n2).
 If Ho is true we expect about half of observation in each sample to fall above the combine sample median.
 And about half to fall below.
-The median test allow us to conclude on the basis of sample data whether it is likely that the
+The median test allow us to conclude on the basis of sample data whether it is likely that the Ho is false.

 The usual test statistic is,